simonsobs/ocs/docs/developer/clients.rst

       1585667844.423

-    For more information on the contents of ``.session``, see the docstring for :func:`ocs.ocs_agent.OpSession.encoded`, and the Data
+    For more information on the contents of ``.session``, see the docstring for :func:`ocs.ocs_agent.OpSession.encoded` and the Data
     Access section on :ref:`session_data`.

 Examples